TanjinToma/Cell-Segmentation/README.md

     run the script 'evaluate_semantic_segmentation.py'.
 If using newly trained model, change the 'path_model' variable in the script.
 Otherwise, pre-trained model will be used.

 # Citations:
-[1] Toma, T. T., Wang, Y., Gahlmann, A., & Acton, S. T. (2023, October).
+[1] <a href="https://www.sciencedirect.com/science/article/abs/pii/S0957417423025964" target="_blank">Toma, T. T., Wang, Y., Gahlmann, A., & Acton, S. T. (2023, October).
 DeepSeeded: Volumetric segmentation of dense cell populations with a cascade of deep neural networks in bacterial biofilm applications.
-Expert Systems with Applications, 122094.
+Expert Systems with Applications, 122094.</a>